banzaicloud/aws-billing-alarm/README.md

 Creating an AWS billing alarm is pretty straightforward, and you should really use it.
 You can avoid "surprise bills" at the end of the month.

+For further details reads this [post](https://banzaicloud.com/blog/slackbot/).

 ## Billing Alert